Jacobo Timerman: Jewish Argentine establishment

 Authorities among the Jewish community in Argentina were notably quiet about Timerman's arrest.
 While some leaders were friends of the publisher, their institutions, particularly el Delegación de Asociaciones Israelitas de Argentina (DAIA), stayed relatively quiet on the topic.

 According to Jacobo's brother, José:

 The Jewish organizations took a passive approach, which amazed me, considering Jacobo’s systematic struggle against antisemitism and what happened during the Holocaust and so many other massacres suffered by the Jewish people throughout their history.
 I remember once I had a two-hour-long meeting with the executive board of the DAIA to ask it to undertake some kind of action in defense of my brother.
 But it was useless.In April 1978, the DAIA finally issued a statement approving the government's shift of Timerman from prison to house arrest.

 Israel

 The reluctance of the Jewish establishment in Argentina to defend Timerman added to Israel's difficulties in choosing a way to respond to the political crisis in the country.
 As an Israeli ambassador wrote after the fact, "the leaders are offended because Timmerman is accusing them of behaving like the Judenrat, and the publication of the announcement [of an award] seems to lend credence to an accusation of this kind, so they do not like it at all".

-The Israeli government maintained diplomatic ties and arms sales to the Argentine regime during this period.
+The Israeli government maintained diplomatic ties and arms sales to the Argentine regime during this period, despite the Carter Administration's end to US weapons transfers under the Kennedy-Humphrey Amendment.
 Appeals from the Argentine Jewish community, which was disproportionately targeted in the Dirty War, were generally ignored by the Israeli government.
 The Knesset prohibited discussion on this topic.